wisp92/pokered/README.md

 - Tweaked dialogue for Seiga to give better hints at finding mew
 - Tweaked Fuji's battle dialogue to be less dramatic and rectify a plot hole
 - Function PlayShinyAnimation now genericized as PlaySelectedAnimation and works with a given animation value
+- *hotfix* enter celadon city to clear the corrupted map script number for rocket hideout floor 3

 #New features & adjustments since last version: